Record a salary journal - UK only

 Credit

-2220 Net Wages - Total net wages, that is the total of employees' take home pay.
+2220 Net Wages - Total net wages that are the total of employees' take-home pay.

 Credit